okcompute/vim-ctrlp-session/README.md

-# vim-ctrlp-obsession
+# vim-ctrlp-session
-Wrapper to vim-obsession and CtrlP extension for quick sessions selection
+CtrlP extension for quick Vim session selection.

+This plugin was inspired by Tim Pope *vim-obession* and *vim-simple-session*.